alexzuza/angular-cli-lazy/README.md

 # AngularCliLazy

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project shows how to manually lazy load module in angular-cli application

 ## Development server